arassec/artivact/README.md

 ## About

-Artivact is an application to create virtual items and manage them in collections.
+Artivact is an open source application to create virtual items and manage them in collections.

 It is written in Java using [Spring Boot](https://spring.io/projects/spring-boot) and provides an easy-to-use web-frontend based on the Quasar framework [Quasar](https://quasar.dev/).